Chronowanderer/aLBcells-for-HDsystem/README.md

 Codes provided with no warranty.

+## What is the model for

+The model raises a new type of neuron (abstract landmark bearing (aLB) cells) which endows the animal head direction (HD) system with powerful abilities, including unimodal landmark encoding at a sensory level despite partially conflicting cues, robustness against unreliable and ephemeral cues, and a high encoding capacity across environments.
+The model is consistent with numerous empirical findings, and provides a novel perspective on the neural mechanisms of spatial navigation in more realistic, cue-rich settings across multiple environments.

 ## How to run models
 Download Matlab scripts and run each main code section by section, following instructions embedded.
 These sections include basic settings, hyperparameter settings, data pre-processing, training, basic plotting, and testing (with final plotting).